Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Cimbrean Tea infusions are pretty good, too."

 "...Yeah, but I think Imma gonna stay away from head trips," he shrugged hugely.
-"After the Rite...it’s *special,* y’know?"
+"After the Rite... it’s *special,* y’know?"

 "...It’s the *sap* that’s psychedelic, *shǎguā,"* Xiù corrected him.
-"If you make an infusion it just tastes...kinda a little minty and a little bit like rosemary.
+"If you make an infusion it just tastes... kinda a little minty and a little bit like rosemary.
 No trip."

 "Oh!
 Well.
 Hell, that sounds kinda nice, actually."